yuting1214/YouTube_Subscription_Search/README.md

       - SBERT (all-MiniLM-L6-v2)
   - **Integration**: Leveraged LangChain to seamlessly link and combine these tools, ensuring a smooth and integrated workflow.

 - 🚀 **Future Development**:
-  - Serve as an intermediate step toward developing an intelligent agent that automatically prioritizes high-quality videos to foster users' life-long learning.
+  - Serve as an intermediate step toward developing an intelligent agent that automatically prioritizes high-quality channels and videos to foster users' life-long learning.

 ---